mitranim/fpx/docs/templates/index.md

 Lightweight replacement for Lodash, Underscore, etc. Differences:

-  * One small file (≈ 12 KiB minified, versus ≈ 73 KiB in Lodash 4+)
+  * One small file (≈ 13 KiB minified, versus ≈ 73 KiB in Lodash 4+)
   * Extremely simple source code
   * Relatively space-efficient, minifies well
   * Compatible with tree shaking

 Doesn't have complete feature parity with Lodash, and probably never will.
 More functions may be added on demand.
 Open a GitHub issue or a pull request if something useful is missing.

-Written as an ES2015 module for compatibility with tree shaking.
-When building a browser bundle, Webpack 4+ or Rollup automatically pick the ES2015 version.
-In Node.js, you automatically get the CommonJS version.
-A properly configured bundler should strip out the unused code, leaving only what you actually use.
+Fpx is written as a single native JS module, compatible with `<script type="module">` and Node `.mjs` modules.
+CommonJS is available in versions prior to `0.8.0`.

 See sibling libraries: